-- This scheme is only open to residents of Nottingham/Nottinghamshire. - Candidates must NOT be actively enrolled in study at any university or research institution. - Candidates with previous postgraduate or other research experience beyond undergraduate are NOT eligible.
-This includes previous formal employment as a research assistant, research technician, or similar. - Preferred candidates may be considered only where the candidate has previously expressed a strong interest in a relevant Co(I)laboratory PhD research project (i.e., they have previously applied to a Co(I)laboratory PhD project but were unsuccessful.)
+- This scheme is only open to residents of Leicestershire and Rutland or the immediately surrounding counties. - Applicants must be at least 18 years of age or older at the time of application. - Applicants must live in the UK as your country of permanent residence.
+Those whose primary residence is not the UK will not be considered. - Applicants must NOT be actively enrolled in study at any university or research institution by the start date of 28th September 2025. - Applicants must NOT be employed in a current, research-affiliated role at any of the partner universities.
+Those working for the universities in roles not affiliated with research, such as general administration, estates, catering, etc., may still apply. - Candidates with previous postgraduate or other research experience beyond undergraduate are NOT eligible.
+This includes previous formal employment as a research assistant, research technician, or similar.
+The only research experience we will accept is that obtained as part of a single undergraduate degree, excluding Bachelors degrees which award the title of Doctor of Medicine. - Preferred candidates may be considered only where the candidate has previously expressed a strong interest in a relevant Co(I)laboratory PhD research project (i.e., they have previously applied to a Co(I)laboratory PhD project but were unsuccessful.)